David Penzer

 David Penzer (born May 22, 1966) is an American professional wrestling ring announcer.
-He is best known for his work with World Championship Wrestling (WCW) from 1993 to 2001, and Impact Wrestling from 2006 to 2010 and then from 2020 to 2023.
+He is best known for his work with World Championship Wrestling (WCW) from 1993 to 2001, and Total Nonstop Action Wrestling (formerly known as Impact Wrestling) from 2006 to 2010 and then from 2020 to 2023.
 Outside of ring announcing, he is also a realtor and hosted the podcast Sitting Ringside.

 Early life

 Penzer attended the University of Florida.
 While there, he operated a mobile disc jockey company.

 Announcing career

 Global Wrestling Alliance (1988–1993)

 Penzer debuted as a ring announcer in 1988, appearing with the Global Wrestling Alliance in the South Florida metropolitan area.

 World Championship Wrestling (1993–2001)

 Penzer first became involved with World Championship Wrestling around mid-to-late 1993 or early 1994 while acting as a booking agent for Floridan jobbers who appeared at WCW events.
 He was eventually hired by Tony Schiavone in 1995 and was mentored by Gary Cappetta.
 When Cappetta was released from WCW in 1995, Penzer was appointed main ring announcer by WCW President Eric Bischoff.
 His announcing attire was notable in that, rather than the traditional black, Penzer often wore a vibrantly colorful cummerbund with his tuxedo.

 Penzer's place at wrestling events was usually restricted to announcing; however, in late 1997, Chris Jericho found himself on a losing streak and would repeatedly attack Penzer for announcing the winner's name, often taking Penzer's steel chair and repeatedly bash it against the ring post.
 Jericho would then give humorous apologies and even gave Penzer a new suit jacket as a gift, yet he would once again throw a tantrum soon after.
 Penzer remained with WCW until the promotion was purchased by the World Wrestling Federation in March 2001.
 In the course of his WCW career, he attended every single taping of WCW Monday Nitro as well as Thunder.